A place for enchantment and critical perspectives. Growing and degrowing in contemporaneity.

 Soundfile

-The contribution should fit in the context of a library (see context below) and reflect wetness or the sound of wetness through auditory approach (please no spoken word)
+The contribution should fit in the context of a sound library (see the box below) and reflect wetness or the sound of wetness through auditory approach (please no spoken word).

 Audio Description